Operate my service

 Problematic subnets or network devices

-The guidance provided in the Quality of Experience Review Guide focuses on using Call Quality Dashboard (CQD) Online as the primary tool to report and investigate each area described, with a focus on audio to maximize adoption and impact.
+The guidance provided in Improve and monitor call quality for Teams focuses on using Call Quality Dashboard (CQD) Online as the primary tool to report and investigate each area described, with a focus on audio to maximize adoption and impact.
 Any optimizations made to the network to improve the audio experience will also directly translate to improvements in video and desktop sharing.

 We highly recommend that you nominate the quality champion early on.
-After being nominated, they should start to familiarize themselves with the content in the Quality of Experience Review Guide.
+After being nominated, they should start to familiarize themselves with the content in Improve and monitor call quality for Teams.